 IHYC brings a sense of home, structure, into the lives of homeless youth.

-In 2011, Iowa reported 19,526 homeless in Iowa.
+In 2015, there was an estimated 21,200 individuals who were homeless or at-risk of homelessness.
 Your support to Reggie’s Sleepout helps IHYC directly assist the most vulnerable youth in Iowa to become independent and self-sufficient.

-Iowa Homeless Youth Centers (IHYC) touched the lives of close to 400 homeless youth in the Des Moines metro in 2012.
+Iowa Homeless Youth Centers (IHYC) touched the lives of over 500 homeless youth in the Des Moines metro in 2015.
 Through life-changing programs that build confidence and self-sufficiency skills, IHYC helps homeless youth and families get back on track for living independently.
 Each day, free-of-charge, youth in need can count on IHYC.